davidhayden/Carousel/README.md

 There are no plans to add any additional features at this time.

+## Note

+Bug in Orchard Core 1.0.0-rc2 when displaying checkbox as a switch so modified to just use checkbox. [#3944](https://github.com/OrchardCMS/OrchardCore/issues/3944)

 ## Credits
 Carousel.OrchardCore is created and maintained by David Hayden.